BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 https://moose.ncbs.res.in/readthedocs/install/user/py/cookbook/Rd.html

-rdes_ex1.py: Bare Rdesigneur: single passive compartment
+ex1_minimalModel.py: Bare Rdesigneur: single passive compartment
 	No graphics.
+Suggestions:
-Suggestion: Modify to print out the parameters of the compartment.
+	- Modify to print out the parameters of the compartment.
 	- Change default values.

-rdes_ex2.py: Simulate and display current pulse to soma
+ex2_currentPulse.py: Simulate and display current pulse to soma
 	Introduces stimulus and plotting.
 	Suggestion: Play with the stimulus parameters.
 Can you put in a current ramp?
 Plot it too.

+ex2.1_vclamp.py: Show how to do voltage clamp (vclamp) stimulus and plotting,
+	on the passive soma.
+Illustrates the capacitive transients.

-rdes_ex3.py: HH Squid model in a single compartment
+ex3_squid.py: HH Squid model in a single compartment
 	Add HH ion channels to the compartment model, plot action potentials.
 	Suggestion: Play with the stimulus parameters.
 	- Change injection current.